 6. What can I expect when I come in for an appointment?

 You will be greeted by a staff member at the front desk and asked to complete a few brief and confidential forms.
-A counselor will then meet with you in her or his office where you can talk privately about anything you wish.
+A counselor will then meet with you in their office where you can talk privately about anything you wish.
 You will work together to clarify your concerns and develop a plan to improve your situation.
 Depending on your needs, you may set up additional sessions to resolve your concerns.

 7. Will my discussion with the counselor be confidential?

 Yes.
 All conversation and even the fact that you have seen a counselor is kept strictly confidential.
 With few exceptions, we do not communicate with your friends, professors, parents, or family without your written consent.
 Learn more about our confidentiality policy.

 In addition to individual counseling, consultation, workshops, and walk in hours, we also offer referrals to community providers for on-going medication management, ADD/ADHD/learning disability assessments, alcohol and drug treatment, support for eating disorders, etc. Referrals to other departments on campus such as the Office of the Chaplain, Career Services, Accessible Education Services, Academic Support, etc. are frequently made.
 Group counseling may be offered based on need and availability.
 Lastly, we offer crisis support and referral options.